GeoscienceAustralia/hazimp/docs/user_guide.rst

         For use when the file format is 'nc'.
 This specifies the name of the variable in the netcdf file that contains the hazard data.

-    The values in the file must represent
-    ``0.2s gust at 10m height m/s``, since that is the axis of the HazImp wind vulnerability curves.

-*vulnerability*
-    *filename*
-        The path to a correctly formatted vulnerability curve file.
-This is an xml file produced using `hazimp_preprocessing/curve_data/create_vuln_xml.py`

-    *vulnerability_set*
-        This defines the suite of vulnerability curves to use.
-A vulnerability file may contain a large number of different vulnerability functions that can be applied to the same exposure assets.
-This option defines which set to use from that vulnearbility file.
-The vulnerability set is used to calculate the ``structural_loss_ratio`` given the ``0.2s gust at 10m height m/s``.

-    *vulnerability_method*
-        Whether to use the mean loss ratio ("mean") or to vary around the mean with standard normal distribution ("normal"), based on the mean value plus a coefficient of variation (CoV).
-CoV values must be included in the vulnerability curve file, in the form of alpha and beta values (sample mean and standard deviation)
+    *scaling_factor*
+        For use when the hazard units do not match the units of the vulnerability function. e.g. hazard units are in cm, vulnerability function is in m scaling factor is 0.01.

+*exposure_permutation*
+    *groupby*
+        The exposure attribute that will be used to conduct the permutation within.
+It is strongly recommended to use the same attribute as used for aggregation.

+    *iterations*
+        The number of iterations of the permutation conducted.

 *calc_struct_loss*
-    This will multiply the replacement value and the ``structural`` to get the ``structural_loss``.
+    This will multiply the replacement value by the ``structural`` value to get the ``structural_loss``.

     *replacement_value_label*
         The title of the exposure data column that has the replacement values.

 *save*
-    The file where the results will be saved.
+    The file where the unit level results will be saved.
 All the results to calculate the damage due to the wind hazard are saved to file.
 The above example saves to a csv file, since the file name ends in *.csv*.
 This has the disadvantage of averaging data from multiple wind hazards.
 The information can also be saved as numpy arrays.
 This can be done by using the *.npz* extension.
-    This data can be accessed using Python scripts and is not averaged.
+    These data can be accessed using Python scripts and are not averaged.

 Output
 ~~~~~~